ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

 Then initialize EthBlocks by adding ``EthBlocks.init();`` after ``Session.setDefault('counter', 0);``

-If you now check your Ðapp in the browser you should see the latest block number, which will increase once you mine.
+If you now check your dapp in the browser you should see the latest block number, which will increase once you mine.

 *For more examples please checkout the packages readmes and the